gvwilson/thirdbit/src/fiction/iffy/index.md

 took a deep breath,
 and threw himself after it.

-Whatever had shot him the first time had been patient.
+Whatever had shot him the first time had been waiting.
 A perfectly straight line of blue light left a burning after-image on Iffy's eyes.
 The Marine landed in a crumpled heap on the floor of the governor's office.
 His exoskeleton tried to stand,